Pedestrian/Vehicle Accident Kills Teen

 Contact a Gainesville Personal Injury Attorney

 If a loved one is killed after being hit by a vehicle while walking, or if you or a relative are injured in a vehicle/pedestrian injury, it is important to speak to a Gainesville personal injury attorney as soon as possible.
-The skilled lawyers at Meldon Law are ready to speak to you today to assess your case.
+The skilled attorneys at Meldon Law are ready to speak to you today to assess your case.
 Call our office today for a free consultation at 800-373-8000 or use our online form.

 Gainesville, FL 32601